 Making friends as an adult is much harder that I anticipated.
 I always assumed by this stage in the game I would have mastered the art of small talk and would have this uncanny ability to attract new friends wherever I went.

-I’m 30 years old (ok…31 in April if we’re being transparent) and I still struggle to find friends.
+I’m in my thirties, and I still struggle to find friends.

 Twitter followers?
 Sure, those are easy.